Notenlish/pygame_ecs/README.md

 # Architecture

-Entities are just stored as int's for their id's components are stored in as lists in a dictionary.
+Entities are just stored as int's for their id's components are stored in as lists in a dictionary, keys are entity id's and values are component lists.

-## Warning

-This was an easy way of implementing it but it will lead to increasing memory usage as more components are added.
-You probably shouldn't use this for a game with a lot of entities and components, but it's fine for small games.

 # Notes

-This is not finished, and is in development
-Also, as I mentioned, you shouldn't use this for a game with a lot of entities and components, but it's fine for small games and testing.
+You shouldn't use this for a game with a lot of entities and components, but it's fine for small games and testing.

 # todo: